nots1dd/litemuSH/README.md

 ### CONFIGURATION
 #### Themes:
 At the moment, there is a simple `.config/themes/theme.json` which has my config in it, which is being called by `jq`.
 Feel free to create a pr with more unique and clean themes

+-> For more information on how the `theme.json` works, look at `.config/themes/theme_conf.md`

 (tip: Pressing `Y` while in player will auto-reload the theme)